 Prior to submitting grant applications, the grant application or concept will be reviewed by the Finance Committee if local funding is required during or following the end of the grant period.
 Departments applying for grants must include a strategy for consideration by the Committee outlining what action will occur when the grant funding expires.

-- Discuss quarterly financial reports for the General, Water, Sewer, Stormwater, Airport, Juvenile Detention Home, Children’s Services Act (CSA) Funds, and Greater Lynchburg Transit Company (GLTC).
+- Discuss quarterly financial reports for the General, Water, Sewer, Stormwater, Airport, Lynchburg Regional Juvenile Detention Center, Children’s Services Act (CSA) Funds, and Greater Lynchburg Transit Company (GLTC).

 - Proposed Amendments to Fiscal Management Policies.